williambout/react-native-proximity/README.md

-#react-native-proximity
+# react-native-proximity

-A React Native wrapper that provides access to the state of the proximity sensor.
+A React Native wrapper that provides access to the state of the proximity sensor for iOS and Android.

 ![](https://github.com/williambout/react-native-proximity/raw/master/demo.gif)

 *Usage of react-native-proximity and scrollview.*

-##Getting Started
+## Getting Started

 - Install the library
 ```shell